nrpilling21/thehomeenergyhub/content/blog/heat-pump-running-costs-2026.md

 ## What does a heat pump cost to run?

-A typical air source heat pump costs **Â£800âÂ£1,200 per year** to run in the UK, depending on your property size, insulation quality, and electricity tariff.
-That compares to roughly Â£1,000âÂ£1,400 for a gas boiler â modest savings on standard tariffs, but the gap widens significantly with smart tariff use.
+A typical air source heat pump costs **Â£800âÂÂÂ£1,200 per year** to run in the UK, depending on your property size, insulation quality, and electricity tariff.
+That compares to roughly Â£1,000âÂÂÂ£1,400 for a gas boiler âÂÂ modest savings on standard tariffs, but the gap widens significantly with smart tariff use.

 The key figure is the **Coefficient of Performance (COP)**.
-A modern air source heat pump achieves a seasonal COP of 3.0â4.0, meaning for every 1kWh of electricity it uses, it produces 3â4kWh of heat.
-Ground source heat pumps do even better, typically hitting a COP of 4.0â5.0.
+A modern air source heat pump achieves a seasonal COP of 3.0âÂÂ4.0, meaning for every 1kWh of electricity it uses, it produces 3âÂÂ4kWh of heat.
+Ground source heat pumps do even better, typically hitting a COP of 4.0âÂÂ5.0.

 ## Running costs by property size

-Hereâs what you can realistically expect to pay annually based on property type, assuming average insulation and current electricity rates of 24.5p/kWh:
+HereâÂÂs what you can realistically expect to pay annually based on property type, assuming average insulation and current electricity rates of 24.5p/kWh:

-**1â2 bedroom flat or terrace:** Â£500âÂ£700 per year.
+**1âÂÂ2 bedroom flat or terrace:** Â£500âÂÂÂ£700 per year.
 A small property with lower heat demand sees the best payback from a heat pump.
 You might need as little as a 5kW unit.

-**3 bedroom semi-detached:** Â£750âÂ£950 per year.
+**3 bedroom semi-detached:** Â£750âÂÂÂ£950 per year.
 The most common UK property type, and where most heat pump installations happen.
-An 8â10kW unit is typical.
+An 8âÂÂ10kW unit is typical.

-**4+ bedroom detached house:** Â£1,000âÂ£1,400 per year.
-Larger properties need bigger units (10â16kW) and running costs approach gas boiler territory unless you optimise your tariff.
+**4+ bedroom detached house:** Â£1,000âÂÂÂ£1,400 per year.
+Larger properties need bigger units (10âÂÂ16kW) and running costs approach gas boiler territory unless you optimise your tariff.

 ## How to cut heat pump running costs